AdobeDocs/experience-manager-64.de-DE/help/sites-authoring/default-components-foundation.md

 Some are immediately available through component browser, various others are also available by using [design mode](/help/sites-authoring/default-components-designmode.md) (if the page is based on a static template) or by [editing the template](/help/sites-authoring/templates.md) (if the page is based on an editable template).

-Die Verwendung von Stiftungskomponenten wird unterstützt, aber sie wurden durch Kernkomponenten ersetzt, die eine größere Erweiterbarkeit und Flexibilität bieten.
+Die Verwendung von Stiftungskomponenten wird unterstützt, aber sie wurden durch Kernkomponenten ersetzt, die mehr Erweiterbarkeit und Flexibilität Angebot haben.

 >[!NOTE]
 >